 OVERVIEW: This funder supports Walker County, Alabama, and the surrounding area, on the topics of arts and humanities, children and youth, education, elder care, environment, health and medicine, recreation, and social welfare.

 FUNDING AREAS: Arts and humanities, children and youth, education, elder care, environment, health and medicine, recreation, social welfare

-IP TAKE: Approach WACF for one-time project support, not for ongoing needs.
-The funder isn’t afraid of pilot projects either.
+IP TAKE: Grant seekers should approach WACF for one-time project support, not for ongoing needs.
+The funder will support pilot projects too.

 General questions can be directed to the staff at 205-302-0001 or email@example.com.
 Individual staff members’ email addresses are listed on the Contact Us page.
 Keep up with the funder and its interests on its blog and news sections.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)